Skip Ribbon Commands

 Ephedrine/guaifenesin stones:

 -Certain herbal and over-the-counter preparations (eg, Mah Jung) contain high levels of ephedrine and guaifenesin.
-Excessive consumption of these products can lead to formation of ephedrine/guaifenesin stones.
+Excessive consumption of these products can lead to the formation of ephedrine/guaifenesin stones.

 For more information visit: